TheScriptingGuy/PowershellScripts/README.md

 # PowershellScripts
-All kinds of Powershell Scripts which will help you with tasks of getting inspired
+All kinds of Powershell Scripts which will help you with tasks or getting inspired